sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 - What fresh ingredients are most common in HelloFresh Spain’s vegetarian recipes?

 **Part 2: Exploring new possibilities for more local, plant-forward menus**
-- What % of recipes are seasonal each month?
+- 2.1 What % of recipes are seasonal each month?
 What is the Seasonality Trend? (which months could use some love?)
-- Ingredient drivers 1: Ingredients most often appear in season?
-And which ingredients most out of season?
+- 2.2 Freshness Index: Spotting Overused and Underused Ingredients
-- Ingredient drivers 2: Which are the ‘forgotten’ vegetables?
+- 2.3 Which are the ‘forgotten’ vegetables?
 Where is there a lot of potential?

 ---